qmk/qmk_firmware/users/ericgebhart/readme.md

 the user functions definable with a .def file.
 This is similar to N-shots.
 This one keeps track of the last key consumed which helps it's decision making.
 It also has cancel and ignore keys like N-shots.
-A double tap on a mod key will lock it.

 Essentially the same as n-shots, but with less elegant C code.
 Choose one or the other.